Canonical correlation analysis of stochastic trends via functional approximation: Introduction

-Further asymptotic results are derived for the specific basis of the \KL\ (KL) representation of the Brownian Motion, see e.g. \citet{Phi:98}.
-Using the \KLB, canonical correlations are used (i) to estimate $s$ by a top-down sequences of asymptotically pivotal tests for $H_0:s=j$ versus $H_0:s<j$, for $j=p,p-1,\dots$ and (ii) to perform misspecification tests for model assumptions, which are used to validate the specification.
-The sequential tests are shown to select the correct number of stochastic trends with limit probability equal to 1 minus the size of each test in the sequence, similarly to well-known properties of sequence of Likelihood Ratio (LR) tests in the VAR case, see \citet{Joh:96}.

-The same CCA delivers canonical variates, which are employed to define estimators of the space spanned by the loading matrix $\psi$ of stochastic trends and the {\cs} spanned by the cointegrating matrix $\beta$; these estimators, called \emph{one step} estimators, are shown to be $T$-consistent for any cross-sectional dimension $p$, for any number of stochastic trends $0\leq s\leq p$ and for any basis of $L^2[0,1]$, all fixed.

-The asymptotic distribution of the one step estimators of $\psi$ and $\beta$ are found not to be mixed Gaussian.
-New estimators, called \emph{Iterated Canonical Correlation} (ICC) estimators, are defined by correcting the one step estimators using extensions of the results in \citet{Phi:05,Phi:14} to the present context.
-The ICC estimators are shown to be $T$-consistent and asymptotically mixed Gaussian.
-The mixed Gaussian asymptotic distribution is used to construct asymptotically $\chi^2$ Wald test statistics for hypotheses on $\psi$ and $\beta$.
+The canonical variates in the \CCA\ are used to define estimators of the space spanned by the loading matrix $\psi$ and of the {\cs} spanned by the cointegrating matrix $\beta$; these estimators are shown to be $T$-consistent for any cross-sectional dimension $p$, for any number of stochastic trends $0\leq s\leq p$ and for any basis of $L^2[0,1]$, all fixed.
+When the \CCA\ is iterated once in a specific way, for $(T,K)_{seq}\toinf$ the associated estimators of $\psi$ and $\beta$ are asymptotically mixed-Gaussian and efficient, as in \citet{Joh:96} and in \citet{Phi:05,Phi:14}.
+The mixed-Gaussian asymptotic distribution is then used to construct asymptotically Normal and $\chi^2$ Wald test statistics for hypotheses on $\psi$ and $\beta$.
 Identification of $\psi$ and $\beta$ is discussed and an inferential criterion for the validity of the chosen identification condition is proposed.

-Finally, assuming that the DGP is a VAR, the asymptotic distribution of the ICC estimators is shown to coincide with the one of the ML estimator of the cointegration matrix in \citet{Joh:91} and of the loading matrix in \citet{Par:97}; this proves efficiency of the proposed method in this special case.
-Moreover, it is shown that the same holds with respect to the IV estimator of the cointegration matrix in the semiparametric setting in \citet{Phi:14}, proving efficiency in the semiparametric case.
+Further asymptotic results are derived for the specific basis in the \KL\ (KL) representation of a Brownian Motion, see \citet{LoII:78}.
+Using the \KLB, canonical correlations are used (i) to estimate $s$ by a top-down sequences of asymptotically pivotal tests for $H_0:s=j$ versus $H_1:s<j$, for $j=p,p-1,\dots,1$ and (ii) to perform misspecification tests for model assumptions.
+The sequential tests are shown to select the correct number of stochastic trends with limit probability equal to 1 minus the size of each test in the sequence, similarly to what happens for sequences of likelihood ratio (LR) tests in the VAR case, see \citet{Joh:96}.